Rouquier's conjecture and diagrammatic algebra: WF Hecke algebras

 Symmetrically, if the dot is right of the red line, then we must have that it is constrained by a strand, either immediately to its left or left of its ghost.
 Otherwise, the original strand and all to its right in the equivalence class can be moved left by $\epsilon$ units.
 We can apply \eqref{eq:2} for a strand immediately to the left or (\ref{qHghost-bigon1}) for one left of the ghost, to show that this factors through a slice higher in dominance order.

 Thus, in all cases, if there is a dot anywhere, the diagram can be written as a sum of ones higher in our preorder.
 That is, we can assume that there are no dots.

-Furthermore, if we have a consecutive pair of strands with no ghost between them, we can apply the relation \eqref{eq:2}, and rewrite as a sum of diagrams higher in our order.
-Thus, every pair of strands within $2\epsilon$ of each other must be separated by a ghost, and their ghost must be separated by a strand.
+{\bf Remove unsupported boxes:} If we have a consecutive pair of strands with no ghost between them, this corresponds to the second configuration of \eqref{eq:box-on-box}, and thus we must rule it out.
+We can apply the relation \eqref{eq:2}, and rewrite as a sum of diagrams higher in our order.
+Using the dot removal process, we see that every pair of strands within $2\epsilon$ of each other must be separated by a ghost, and their ghost must be separated by a strand, corresponding to the first configuration of \eqref{eq:box-on-box}.

+{\bf Find the Young diagram:} We have now performed sufficient reductions to show that we factor through $D_\xi$, but let us describe $\xi$ in order to show this more clearly.
 Each equivalence class breaks up into groups of strands within $m\epsilon$ of the points $m\kappa+\vartheta_p$ for $m\in \Z$.
 Left of the red strand, the leftmost element of each group of the equivalence class must be a ghost, there is a central group where the red strand itself is left-most, and then right of the red strand left-most element must be a strand.

 This precisely means that the resulting slice has strands at the points in $D_\xi$ for some $\xi$: the boxes of $\xi$ are in bijection with strands; the equivalence classes correspond to the component partitions in the multipartition $\xi$, the box $(1,1,p)$ corresponding to the strand which blocked by the red line $p$.
 Given the strand for the box $(i,j,p)$, the box $(i+1,j,p)$ is the strand whose ghost is to the right of it, and the box $(i,j+1,p)$ is the strand caught on its ghost.
 The partition condition is precisely that two consecutive close black strands correspond to $(i,j,p)$ and $(i+1,j+1,p)$, the ghost between them to $(i+1,j,p)$ and the strand between their ghosts to $(i,j+1,p)$.